ucsb-cs32-s17/ucsb-cs32-s17.github.io/_lab/lab02.md

 If you used the first option (g++ ...) note that the -std=c++11 option in these commands is optional to use (that is, not critical to define).
 All this does is force the compiler to use the latest version of C++.

 If you used the second option (make...) note that the make program is clever to compile only block.cpp into the block executable, even though there are other programs (cpp files) in that directory.
+Note that the C++11 compiler will not be used in the default make tool.
+But that should be okay for now.

 <b>If you encounter an error, use the compiler hints and examine the line in question.
 If the compiler messsage is not sufficient to identify the error, you can search online to see when the error occurs in general.</b>